 It’s surprising how much handier a small air compressor is when you don’t have to fumble with a power cord.
-That’s the first thing I noticed about DEWALT’s new FLEXVOLT 60V DCC2560T1 cordless compressor when I tried it out earlier this year.
+That’s the first thing I noticed about DEWALT’s FLEXVOLT 60V DCC2560T1 cordless compressor when I tried it out a few years ago.
 This tool takes the same batteries as the rest of the cordless tools in DEWALT’s 60V line, and it works pretty much like any other small plugin compressor I’ve used – except no cord.
 It’s more than powerful enough to support single-gun finish nailing, and it can operate a framing nailer if you’re not squeezing off shots full tilt.
 Weighing 25.0 lbs including battery on my scale, the DCC2560T1 puts out 1.2 cubic feet per minute of air at operating pressure.
 The only time it can’t quite keep up with trim work is when you’re using multiple guns for bulk jobs such as running baseboard.
 No big deal though, especially for a home user.

 One of my favourite bonus uses for this compressor is topping up vehicle tires.
 It has no trouble firming up the largest pickup truck tire in short order no matter where you’re parked.
 Noise-wise, this compressor puts out the same decibels as a typical small portable plug-in model.
 It has become my favourite.

 Cordless mitre saws aren’t a brand new idea, but the appearance of a new model does mean this type of tool is moving more into the main stream.
-Milwaukee’s M18 2733-20 is also the lightest weight cordless saw I’ve seen, weighing 28.4 lbs on my scale with a 9.0 amp-hour battery, blade and dust bag.
+Milwaukee’s M18 2733-20 is also the lightest weight cordless saw I’ve seen, weighing 28.4 lbs on my scale with a 9.0 amp-hour battery on board, blade and dust bag.
 Since decent cordless mitre saws came out a few years ago, I do most of my mitres and crosscuts cordless, and I find the Milwaukee easy to like.
 The LED work light comes on automatically when you hit the trigger, or you can switch it on manually.
 The shadow cast by the blade shows you exactly where both sides of the cut will happen.
 This makes it a whole lot easier to cut accurately when it really matters.
 I’m not exactly sure why, but I can cut more accurately with this saw than any of the handful of mitre saws I have in my shop.
-The sliding design also lets the 7 1/4” blade cut a maximum of 8 1/2” of width at 90º, and the motor is powerful enough to easily eat through 2”-thick rough cherry in my tests.
+The sliding design also lets the 7 1/4” blade cut a maximum of 8 1/2” of width at 90º, and the motor is powerful enough to easily chew through 2”-thick rough cherry in my tests.

 Cordless impact wrenches are tools similar to impact drivers made to drive deck screws, but they’re stronger and designed to tighten and loosen bolts and nuts using the same sockets that go on hand wrenches.
 Think of those air wrenches you hear grinding away in auto garages, except cordless impact wrenches use batteries and need no air hose.
 They’re also quieter than air wrenches.
 I’ve introduced two auto mechanics to cordless impact wrenches over the last few years, and both tell me they hardly use their air wrenches any more.